 California Man Pleads Guilty to Conspiring to Violate U.S. Sanctions Against Syria

-Baroudi was indicted by a federal grand jury on April 9, 2015.
-He faces a maximum penalty of 20 years in prison when sentenced on May 6, 2016.
-The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of the defendant will be determined by the court based on the advisory Sentencing Guidelines and other statutory factors.
+Jijakli was indicted by a federal grand jury on July 14, 2017.
+He faces a maximum sentence of 20 years in prison when sentenced on December 3, 2018.
+The maximum statutory sentence is prescribed by Congress and is provided here for informational purposes, as the sentencing of Jijakli will be determined by the court based on the advisory sentencing guidelines and other statutory factors.

 The prosecution is the result of an investigation conducted by the FBI, Homeland Security Investigations, the U.S. Department of Commerce’s Office of Export Enforcement, and IRS Criminal Investigation.

 This is being prosecuted by Assistant U.S Attorney Mark Takla of the Central District of California and Trial Attorney Christian Ford of the National Security Division’s Counterintelligence and Export Control Section.